marius-ne/Horrse/README.md

 # Horrse :horse:

-OpenSource horse racing &amp; betting project.
+French handicap racing scraping & ML project.
 Written in Python.

 The goal is to scrape, analyse and predict French handicap gallops.